Eliminate Gum Disease with Scaling and Root Planing Treatment

 Our doctors can use intraoral cameras to educate you on the severity of your periodontitis.
 Mild, moderate, and severe levels of gum disease can often be effectively treated through scaling and root planing.
 Before the treatment is performed, a topical anesthetic will be used to numb your gums.

-Dr. Wilkhu and Dr. Moffitt regularly participate in continuing education programs to ensure they are proficient in the most recent and least invasive treatments.
+Our dentists regularly participate in continuing education programs to ensure they are proficient in the most recent and least invasive treatments.

 Scaling involves the use of a special metal tool to remove plaque and tartar above and below your gum line.
 This technique can reach areas that brushing alone cannot.
 The second step involves smoothing the surface of your root to prevent the return of bacteria.
 This is called root planing.
 Root planing also helps your gum tissue reattach to your teeth.